Costco Health Centers Notice of Privacy Practices

 Amendments involving the addition of information to Costco Health Center records may generally be made at your local Costco Health Center.
 However, for other types of changes, or if the local Costco Health Center is unable to accommodate your request, you must submit a written request to amend PHI by filling out a Request for Amendment form available from the Privacy Officer and submitting the form back to our Privacy Officer.
 You should include evidence to support your request because we cannot amend PHI that we believe to be accurate and complete.

-You may submit a written request for an accounting of disclosures of PHI by filling out a Request for Accounting of Disclosures form available from the Privacy Officer and submitting the form back to the Privacy Officer.
-Your request must include (i) the time period for the accounting, which may not be longer than six (6) years and may not include dates prior to April 14, 2003; and (ii) the form (e.g., electronic, paper) in which you would like the accounting.
+You may submit a written request for an accounting of disclosures of PHI by filling out a Request for Accounting of Disclosures form available from the Privacy Office and submitting the form back to the Privacy Office.
+Your request must include (i) the time period for the accounting, which may not be longer than required by federal law; and (ii) the form (e.g., electronic, paper) in which you would like the accounting

 Additional Information About This Notice